 Another example: my husband left his lightweight nylon jacket on the bed (please note, he did NOT follow my Step #6 below and I have repeatedly warned him about leaving stuff on the bed!) and Lucy used his jacket as her personal litter box.
 She emptied her full bladder on it, it was terrible.
 My husband thought he would have to throw the jacket away, but I worked my magic.
 All I had to do was spray it, soak it, and wash it a couple of times, and it’s now like new!

 If your cat is peeing on your bed, buy a mattress protector!
 Sheets can be washed, but the mattress is harder to clean.
 A mattress protector will save you money in the long run.
-I have a mattress protector on every single bed (Master bedroom, Guest bedroom, the twins’ cribs, the twins’ playpen), and even pillow protectors on our pillows because I am not messing around with this cat piss anymore.
-Luckily, Lucy’s bed peeing habits have stopped, but there can always a new stressor in the future (like when I got pregnant again or when the baby was born, or if my husband doesn’t clean out her litter box one time) and I worry that she’ll start peeing again, so I’ve protected our investments because I got tired of throwing out pee soaked pillows and having to buy new ones.
+I have a mattress protector on every single bed (Main bedroom, Guest bedroom, the twins’ cribs, the twins’ playpen), and even pillow protectors on our pillows because I am not messing around with this cat piss anymore.
+Actually, I have three on our bed just to be sure nothing gets through.

 6. Remove Excess Blankets/Pillows